 ABOUT THE PROJECT…

 We decided to seek the child who emerges under the conditions described by Dr. Montessori in her writings in order to illustrate the concepts to be explored.
-Since October 2012, the creative team has traveled coast-to-coast, capturing ordinary days in Montessori environments on video in an attempt to show a diversity of real classrooms with real situations.
-Filming took place in urban areas, rural areas, suburban areas; in the public and private sectors; in corporate childcare sites and home-based care settings.
+Our creative team traveled coast-to-coast, capturing ordinary days in Montessori environments on video in an attempt to show a diversity of real classrooms with real situations.
+Filming took place in urban areas, rural areas, and suburban areas; in the public and private sectors; in corporate child care sites and home-based care settings.
 Slowly, through this process, as the video illustrations of the pedagogical topics were crafted, that universal child emerged.